SameeraGrandhi/mlflow-on-k8s/README.md

 python service_helper.py --setup_platform
 ```

-After running, you can view the result through Kubernetes Dashboard:
+After running, you can view the services through Kubernetes Dashboard:
 In the browser, go to https://127.0.0.1:10443 (``we use microk8s, the port may be varied in your case``), you will get the following service are up.
 1. Mysql
 2. Mlfowserver